-36 The Outbreak of Covid-19 pandemic globally and in India is causing significant disturbance and slowdown of economic activity.
+37 The Outbreak of Covid-19 pandemic globally and in India is causing significant disturbance and slowdown of economic activity.
 The operations gradually resumed with requisite precautions in the phased manner as per directives issued by NHAI and by ensuring compliance with preventive measures in terms of guidelines/ instruction issued by Govt. of India to contain spread of Covid-19.
 The company has availed the relief provided by its lenders by way of moratorium on principal and interest repayments.
 The Ministry of Road Transport and Highways, in consonance of the circular of Ministry of Finance under Atmanirbhar Bharat, has approved and extent the relief to the Contractor/Developers of the Road Sector.
-Accordingly, extension of time for meeting the work obligation under the contract will be given for a period of 3 months to 6 months depending upon the site condition.
-The Company is in the process to avail the extension of time due to Covid-19 pandemic.
+The Company has applied to avail the extension of time due to Covid-19 pandemic.